Divyansh12/projdsc/README.md

 # Info

-The Project is solves the purpose of showing DSC-BVP blog and newsletter along with it also provides the way to login for each core memeber of the society later it can be upgraded to create the dashboard for each member where they can keep record of each memeber of their team.
+The Project is solves the purpose of showing DSC-BVP blog and newsletter along with it also provides the way to login for each core memeber of the society later it can be upgraded to create the dashboard for each member where they can keep record of each memeber of their team.Although the dashboard is not ready and I am still working on forget password code and still facing some issues in it.